gnosis/gp-v1-ui/src/assets/md/FAQ.md

 Indeed, orders can be placed without a corresponding balance in the Exchange Wallet.
 However, **_only_** orders with a balance in the Exchange Wallet can be matched and filled.

-**Why do I need to **Enable Deposit**?**
+**Why do I need to _Enable Deposit_?**

-In order to transfer funds from your wallet into the Exchange Wallet, the Exchange smart contract needs to be allowed to do so.
-This is what we call **Enable Deposit**.
+In order to participate on the Gnosis Protocol as liquidity provider or as trader, you need to transfer funds from your wallet into the Exchange Wallet.
+With the button **Enable Deposit**, you set this allowance for the Gnosis Protocol smart contract.
-Without this, you won't be able to deposit into the contract.
-**Enable Deposit** does not in any way interfere on your capacity to request withdraws.
+Note that you only need to **Enable Deposit** for the token(s) you want to actively deposit.
+You can withdraw any token you receive from trading without having to enable first.

 **What is the Liquidity page?**